Skip to content

 Note

-Replace SUMATRA_API_KEY with your private API key.
-Find it by logging into your account and navigating to Events -> Setup.
+Replace SUMATRA_API_KEY with your workspace API key.
+As a workspace owner, you can find your key by logging into the UI and navigating to Settings.

 Request

-A POST action to the event endpoint takes a raw JSON event, processes it with the corresponding event processor, and returns the requested features, rules, and/or decisions.
+A POST action to the event endpoint takes a raw JSON event, processes it with the corresponding topology, and returns the requested features, rules, and/or decisions.

 Query Parameters